Camila Pinzón: Early life and education

 Pinzón was born in Duitama, Boyacá to father Javier Pinzón and mother Claudia Jiménez.
 She speaks Spanish, English, French and Italian.
 She completed her elementary and high school education at Colegio Campestre Suazapawa in Nobsa, Boyacá.
 Later, she lived between France and England studying for a degree in applied foreign languages (Langues étrangères appliquées) at the Sorbonne Nouvelle University Paris 3 and a master's degree from NEOMA Business School and a summer course at the Cambridge University.

 Model

 Pinzón has worked for brands including Louis Vuitton, Dior and Prada.
 In April 2023, she was interviewed for 2 hours in French by Léa Salamé in Paris, France on the TV show "Quelle époque !"
-In December 2022, she was interviewed for a few minutes on Polish television in English to talk her mission of trying to raise awareness about the invasion of Ukraine in Latin America and to send a message of solidarity.
+In December 2022, she was interviewed for a few minutes on Polish television in English to talk about her mission of trying to raise awareness about the invasion of Ukraine in Latin America and to send a message of solidarity.